FRRdev/Arkanoid/README.md

 # Simple Game
-implementation of the game Arkanoid in JavaScript
+implementation of the game Arkanoid in JavaScript.